My Baby Cries Until She Throws Up — What Should I Do?

 “My 9-month-old still co-sleeps with us and wakes up to 2 to 3 times per night for breastfeeding.
 I’m really worried about how to sleep train her.
 She cries until she throws up.”

-The advice I’m going to give you will depend on what your goals are.
+The answer to this question depends on what your goals are.
 It sounds like you want to sleep train her, but you also have to decide if you’re going to night wean her.
-Please talk to your doctor as to whether your baby is ready to go 10-11 hours at night without a feeding given her age, weight and health.
-If your doctor says no or you want to keep one feeding you can build that into your sleep plan also.
+First, talk to your doctor as to whether your baby is ready to go 10-11 hours at night without a feeding given her age, weight and health.
+If your doctor says no or you want to keep one feeding you can build that into your sleep plan.

 Three Possible Night Weaning Scenarios